wesjrock/my-rails-project/README.md

 # Rails Challenge

 Make a contact list rails application only using Models.
-- A user can have many contacts
+- A user can have many contacts.
-- A contact can have multiple phone numbers
+- A contact can have multiple phone numbers.
-- Validate its attributes and make migrations (attributes marked as an * must be unique and mandatory)
+- Validate its attributes and make migrations (attributes marked with * must be unique and mandatory).

 - User
   - name*